CloudinitFrance/cognito-api/README.md

 And here is the explanation of the relevant parameters:

+- **aws-region**: The region where to deploy your authentication API.

 - **terraform-state-bucket**: This S3 bucket will hold your terraform states files.
 We are expecting a name and the IAC will create this bucket and use it.

 - **auth-api-dns-name**: This is the dns to use for your API, for example: **auth.dev.thecadors.com**.